maroontress/StyleChecker/doc/rules/DiscardingReturnValue.md

 - Some `Read` methods returning the number of bytes read actually
 - Some methods of immutable classes (e.g. `string`, `ImmutableArray`, ...)
 - Methods whose return value is annotated with the custom attribute
+- Methods specified with the configuration file `StyleChecker.xml`

 ## Read &mdash; POSIX read(2) style methods